sujaykundu777/devlopr-jekyll/_posts/2021-06-04-Screen-share-lesson-with-Z.md

 ---
-title: 'Screen share lesson with Z'
+layout: post
-date: 2021-06-04
+title:  "Screen share lesson with mentor Z"
-permalink: /posts/2021/06/Screen-share-lesson-with-Z/
+summary: "Thoughts on a conversation with my mentor Z"
-tags:
+author: tello-
-  - Z
+date: '2021-06-04'
-  - Unity
+category: unity
-  - Devlog
+thumbnail: /assets/img/office.png
-  - 'Neon Cloud'
+keywords: unity-engine coding devlog neon-cloud
-  -
+permalink: /blog/flying-crab/
-comments: true
+usemathjax: true
 ---

 Tonight I got an invite from Z to have a screen share session on Discord.
 I was almost hesitant to jump on the call because phone calls have never been my forte.
 I always have awkward timing and have a terrible time interjecting over the phone.
 I rely very heavily on body language, hand gestures and the natural rhythm of an in person conversation.
 This is not to say I'm shy by any means.
 I believe that this hesitancy is just a symptom of my ADHD.
 I've become really good at recognizing these traits and growing past them or at the very least growing into them.